Cordyceps Mushrooms: The Secret to Vitality?

 Cordyceps militaris is one of the most exciting fungi in the medicinal mushroom world.

-Where do Cordyceps Come From?
+Where Do Cordyceps Mushrooms Come From?

 A group of high-altitude shepherds witnessed their yaks transform from lazy loafs to youthful, energetic creatures after grazing on these strange orange spirals poking through the grass.
 Wanting to see what all the hype was about, the shepherds harvested some for themselves.
 After eating a few they felt young, fertile, and strong.

 Cordyceps has a long history of use in China and Tibet, but has also been used by indigenous people around the world.